zzzprojects/learn-orm/tutorials/dapper-transaction/in-operator-support.md

 It is pretty simple and almost identical to the examples we have implemented previously.

  - You can see that the `GetAuthors` method is taking an array of integers as the inputs.
- - If you look at the `SELECT` statement, we are specifying the list of IDs as the typical anonymous type that we have seen many times.
+ - If you look at the `SELECT` statement, we are specifying the list of IDs as the typical anonymous type that we often see.
  - The difference here is that Dapper is smart enough to convert those with the correct formatting that the `IN` operator needs for the `WHERE` clause.

 You can call this method as shown below.